cfw-guide/dsi.cfw.guide/_pages/en_US/replacing-system-menu-with-dsimenu++.md

 3. Press **START** to save and continue booting
     - DSiMenu++ will appear

 DSiMenu++ is now your System Menu.
-Navigate to the `roms/dsiware` folder to access your DSiWare.
+Press (DOWN) to access your DSiWare.

-## Issues with DSiWare?
-If touch input is not working, or if the game shows an error message, then follow these steps:
-1. Copy `launcharggen.py` to `title/00030004` on your SD card
-2. Run `launcharggen`
-    - A new `dsiware` folder will be created
-    - These contain `.launcharg` files, which tell DSiMenu++ where it can find DSiWare
-3. Move the `dsiware` folder to `roms` on your SD card
-    - The two folders should be *merged*
-4. Eject your SD card, and insert it in your DSi